thestennettreport/TheStennettReport.github.io/consequences/domestic/voting_rights_tldr.md

 **Critical Quote:**

-"We need to make it easier to vote and harder to cheat."
-(Donald Trump) - This quote, often repeated by Trump and his allies, reflects the agenda's strategy of using the rhetoric of "election integrity" to justify voter suppression.
+"We need to make it easier to vote and harder to cheat." <sup>(Donald Trump)</sup> - This quote, often repeated by Trump and his allies, reflects the agenda's strategy of using the rhetoric of "election integrity" to justify voter suppression.

 **Why It Matters:**